-Although you can get on the road legally for the first time at the age of 16, being restricted to AM category machines, ie sub 50cc mopeds that have a maximum speed of 30mph, isn’t everyone’s cup of tea.
+Although you can get on the road legally for the first time at the age of 16, being restricted to AM category machines, i.e. sub 50cc mopeds that have a maximum speed of 30mph, isn’t everyone’s cup of tea.
 At 17 though, you’re eligible for A1 category machines which opens up a whole new world of possibilities.

-The British/Chinese firm’s successor to its hugely popular XTR125 came out in 2018 and has a helluva lot going for it, enough in fact to make it a UK best seller in the class.
-‘Proper’ sports styling, roomy proportions (due to it sharing its chassis with a 300cc version), OK handling and performance from its 11bhp, liquid-cooled, SOHC, fuel-injected single and adequate spec tick most of the boxes but its biggest ace card by far is its £2200 price – under half that of the YZF-R125.
-No, it can’t quite match the Yamaha for performance, spec (the clocks and cycle parts in particular suffer by comparison) while reliability and residual values aren’t as reassuring, either.
-But at this price, complete with a warranty and the sheer sheen of ‘newness’, especially when money is tight for most prospective buyers and, considering its use, the performance differences matter little, it’s very hard to argue against.
+British/Chinese firm Lexmoto specializes in affordable 125 or A1 class machines and currently offers 13 different bikes in this category ranging in price from £1869.99 to £3499.99.
+The LXR125 is its successor to its previously hugely popular XTR125, came out in 2018, was significantly updated with a new, liquid-cooled, DOHC single-cylinder engine to meet Euro5 in 2021 and has a helluva lot going for it, too – enough in fact to make it one of the most affordable sports 125s and a UK best seller.
+‘Proper’ sports styling, roomy proportions (due to it sharing its chassis with a 300cc version), OK handling and performance from its 11bhp, liquid-cooled, single plus adequate spec tick most of the boxes but its biggest ace card by far is its price – getting on for half that of Yamaha’s YZF-R125.
+No, it can’t quite match the Yamaha for performance, spec (the clocks and cycle parts in particular suffer by comparison) while reliability and residual values aren’t quite as impressive, either.
+But at this price, complete with a two-year warranty and the sheer sheen of ‘newness’, especially when money is tight for most prospective buyers and, considering its use, the performance differences matter little and it’s very hard to argue against.